 A free workshop, “Chill & Spill: Powerful/Powerless,” will be offered on Sunday, October 6, from 2 to 4 pm, at Newtown Congregational Church.
 Presented by Art with Heart and geared for tweens and teens, participants will be encouraged to express what is in their heart through collage art.
 Pizza will be served.
 The first 50 young adults who register will also be given a Chill & Spill journal to take home.
 Chill & Spill is a therapeutic guided journal designed to help youth ages 10 and up articulate and transform difficult issues with which they are dealing.
 It offers a combination of 20 creative writing and artistic expression activities with enough blank pages to explore both head and heart and to talk, yell, cry, boast, dream, and evolve.

-A new season of St Rose Friday Bingo Nights has begun, and the second event will be offered on October 11 in the St Rose School Gathering Hall, 46 Church Hill Road.
-Doors will open at 5:45 pm, and Bingo games will run from 6:30 until approximately 9:30 pm.
-Designed for the Bingo enthusiast, evenings will feature substantial cash prizes for all games, as well as door prizes.
-There will be a concession offering dinner items and homemade baked goods, as well as complimentary coffee.
+A new season of St Rose Friday Bingo Nights has begun, and the second event will be offered on October 11 in the St Rose School Gathering Hall.
+Doors open at 5:45 pm, and Bingo games run from 6:30 until approximately 9:30 pm.
+Designed for the Bingo enthusiast, evenings feature substantial cash prizes for all games, as well as door prizes.
+A concession offers dinner items and homemade baked goods, as well as complimentary coffee.
 The per-person admission fee of $17 covers all regular and some special games.
 All ages are welcome.